jongeyer/sea/_posts/2017-08-05-kuala-lumpur.md

 We stayed in a large high rise (reasonable Airbnb) a few blocks from the famous buildings: KL Tower (looks like Seattle space needle or Tokyo's Sky Tree); and [KL twin towers](https://www.wikiwand.com/en/Petronas_Towers), the tallest building in the world once upon a time.
 High rises were everywhere, but there are still pockets of neighborhoods with small houses that have so far survived the development.

+We used Uber a lot in KL, as do many locals.
+There seemed to be a hundred or so Uber drivers idling outside the airport waiting for their phones to chime.
+In the city center, we made good used of the free hop-on/hop-off buses (though the bus service map was a confusing failure in design).
+KL, despite being a large developed metropolis, is still part of Southeast Asia, so it's really not pedestrian-friendly, and sometimes you feel like you need to hail an Uber just to cross a busy street with no pedestrian crossing.

 Compared to Indonesia, prices are little higher in Malaysia.
-But the Malaysian Ringit (RM), is more manageable than the Indonesia Rupee (IDR). $1 = 4 RM, $1 = 13,000 IDR.
+But the Malaysian Ringgit (RM), is more manageable than the Indonesia Rupee (IDR). $1 = 4 RM, $1 = 13,000 IDR.
 We roamed around some big markets and streets, the highlight was Kampung Baru.
 Also people-watching in the Chinatown, Little India, Little Pakistan areas.
 Food was overflowing with flavor, and mostly good — the unremarkable ones were  a result of poor choice of restaurants.

 ![Chinatown market]({{ site.baseurl }}/assets/img-kl/chinatown-market.jpg)
 *A market street in Chinatown*